Equipment-and-Tool-Institute/iumpr/README.md

 ## Installation
 In order to use the IUMPR Data Collection Tool, a Windows 7 (or greater) computer is required with TMC RP1210 Adapters installed.

-Download the IUMPR-installer.exe and execute.
+Download the IUMPR-installer.exe file from the dist folder and execute.
 The default installation location works the best, however alternative locations may be used.

 Additionally information about using the application can be found in the Help file.